Refref18/CMPE591_HOMEWORK3/README.md

 - **Observation:** Learning became stable—both raw returns (blue) and 100‑episode moving average (red) rise smoothly and plateau at higher values, with far less variance.

 ![Final plot](plots/total_reward_plot_2025-04-20_01-00-34.png)

-## Discussion

-- **High LR (1e-3)** → Too big updates, no convergence.
-- **Lower LR (1e-4)** → Some early gains followed by collapse—PG without variance reduction is unstable.
-- **Adding Baseline** → Subtracting a learned baseline dramatically reduces variance and stabilizes learning.
-You can see the raw reward still fluctuates, but the moving average steadily climbs.

 ## Visualizing the results